balladeer/effective-enigma/burrow/content/04_reconciliation.md

 New Goal: Find the familiar, the normal
  -->

-I made my way---one wary glance after another---back to the shuttle station, and stepped onto the next shuttle the arrived.
+I made my way---one wary glance after another---back to the shuttle station and stepped onto the next shuttle that arrived.
 Minutes later, I was being ferried across the Spine that connected the rocky Burrow to the Shipyard high above.
 I stared out into the void of space, out toward the War.